Sher-Chowdhury/vagrant-puppetmaster4/README.md

 Note, it is common practice to login as the vagrant user, then do 'sudo -i' to become root.

-If you want to login as the vagrant user, then you can do it with the following shorthand technique (using puppet4master as an example):
+If you want to login as the vagrant user, then you can do it with the following shorthand technique, e.g.:

 ```sh
 $ vagrant ssh puppet4master